Shameer28/HWA-Library/README.md

 # HWA-LIBRARY (HWA)

-This is a HTML/Javascript Library Website incorporated with a Java backend that an end user can interact with via a website(HTML pages).
+This is a full stack web application incorporated with a Java (backend), HTML, CSS, JavaScript (frontend) that an end user can interact with via a web(HTML pages).
 It utilises a MySQL database via a cloud platform instance containing the following entities/tables:

 - Library